Light Horse RegimentsPrint Page

 The Buderim Men’s Shed constructed the ‘Waler’ horse memorial as part of the Federal Government 100-year Centenary of Anzac Grant.
-It is fitting the monument is located in the Woombye CWA park, home of the 2nd Light Horse Regiment – Woombye Troop.
+It is located in the Woombye CWA park, home of the 2nd Light Horse Regiment – Woombye Troop.

 Beersheba, a heavily fortified town 43 kilometres from the Turkish bastion of Gaza, was the scene of an historic charge by the 4th Light Horse Brigade on 31 October 1917.
 Beersheba anchored the right end of a defensive line that stretched all the way from Gaza on the Mediterranean coast.
 After two failed attempts to attack Gaza frontally it was decided to outflank it by turning the Turkish line around Beersheba.
 The attack was launched at dawn on 31 October but by late afternoon the British 20 Corps had made little headway toward the town and its vital wells.